How to Achieve the Perfect Lie-in

 Why lie-ins are good for you

-A lie-in isn’t just a luxury, it can actually be a gentle way to support your overall wellbeing.
-Allowing yourself extra time in bed occasionally can give your body and mind to recover from the demands and stress of daily life.
-Here’s a few benefits of having a lie-in:
+A lie-in isn’t just a luxury; it can be a gentle way to support your overall wellbeing.
+Allowing yourself extra time in bed occasionally can give your body and mind time to recover from the demands and stress of daily life.
+Here are a few benefits of having a lie-in:

 1. Helps you catch up on sleep: Many of us don’t get the recommended 7-9 hours of sleep a night, so the occasional lie-in can help you recover from sleep debt.